ZhijieXu2022/ZhijieXu2022/README.md

 - 👋 Hi, I’m @Zhijie (Jay)
 - 👀 I’m interested in compuatational modeling for fluid and dark matter flow.
 - 🌱 I’m currently a compuational scientist at PNNL.
-- 💞️ I’m looking to collaborate on dark matter flow
+- 💞️ I’m looking to collaborate on the theory of flow and turbulence.
 - 📫 Reach me at zhijiexu@hotmail.com